 The Museum does not sell personal information to outside or third parties.
 The Museum will not release e-mail addresses that you provide to us to outside or third parties.
-Names and addresses of Museum members may be exchanged with other cultural and nonprofit institutions at times.
+Names and addresses of Museum members and donors may be exchanged with other cultural and nonprofit institutions at times.
 You have the right to withhold your name and address information from this exchange.
-Beyond this exchange of member names and addresses, the Museum will not release any personal information about you to outside parties without your consent (except in exceptional circumstances where this may be required by law or to protect legal rights).
+Beyond this exchange of names and addresses, the Museum will not release any personal information about you to outside parties without your consent (except in exceptional circumstances where this may be required by law or to protect legal rights).

 What specific information does the Museum collect from web visitors and what does it do with this information?